hgascon/acapulco/README.md

 ### The Splunk App

 The Acapulco Splunk app is based on the HPfeeds4Splunk add-on by Frank Guenichot.
 It can be configured to retrieve events from different hpfeeds channels, index the events and save them in a log directory.
-Once that cluster runner has been call on these logs files, the app will also index the meta-events and their clustered version in a two new indexes that will be available for the visualization client.
+Once that cluster runner has been call on these logs files, the app will also index the meta-events and their clustered version in two new indexes that will be available for the visualization client.

 ### The Cluster Runner